Ultimate Guide to

 The E-II Series bridges the gap between ESP’s Original range and their budget-friendly LTD lineup.
 Built in Japan, ESP’s E-II guitars are designed with practically the same level of precision and detail you’d expect from those constructed in their Custom Shop.
 Top-quality aftermarket electronics and premium materials ensure fantastic sonics, with stunningly-crafted bodies and necks delivering unrivalled playability.

-ESP LTD Series
+ESP LTD GUITARS

 The LTD Series is where you’ll find ESP’s most affordable guitars.
 This product line was founded in 1996, at a time when ESP sought to bring the quality and prestige of its Japanese-made instruments to the mass market.
 The ESP LTD Series comprises a vast selection of models, which cater for beginners and intermediates (200 Series) all the way up to professionals seeking exceptional quality without breaking the bank.